genomicepidemiology/cgecore/cge2/output/result.md

 keeps two dictionaries named "dicts" and "arrays" with the key-value pairs in order to determine if the value of the key is expected to be a list or a dictionary.
-Values that are not dictionaries or list are not stored in specific dictionaries, but just in the "root" dictionary.
+Values that are not dictionaries or lists are not stored in specific dictionaries, but just in the "root" dictionary.

 ```python